 - Breeding Herd Feed - This is a combination

-per sow per year.
-A five month rolling average feed cost based
+feed per sow per year.
+A five month rolling average feed cost

-on the time of the gestation and lactation feed is used to produce
+based on the time of the gestation and lactation feed is used

-is based on a phase feeding feed budget assuming a 2.8 feed conversion
+This is based on a phase feeding feed budget assuming a 2.8

 shown is the difference between the estimated cost of commercial